 - Parents can refer their child to seek counselling by emailing the child's teacher or counsellor directly.
-Please refer to the Well-being section of the school website for contact details of the primary or secondary counsellor. - Referrals may be made by staff using the Referral Form on the staff portal.
-Where appropriate, the student must be made aware that a referral is in process and voluntarily agrees to it - Teachers wishing to refer a student should in the first instance should discuss the case with YLC/SLT.
-Urgent cases may be referred directly to the counsellor through the Safeguarding and Community Portal which is found on the Staff Homepage. - The referral must include a detailed account of the concerns and the actions taken before making the referral.
+Please refer to the Well-being section of the school website for contact details of the primary or secondary counsellor. - Referrals may be made by Primary staff and follow the steps outlined in appendix 1. - Referrals may be made by Secondary staff using CPOMS.
+Where it is a safeguarding concern, the safeguarding team will need to be alerted.
+Where appropriate, the student must be made aware that a referral is in process and voluntarily agrees to it. - Teachers wishing to refer a student should in the first instance should discuss the case with YLC/SLT.
+Urgent cases may be referred directly to the counsellor through the Safeguarding and Community Portal which is found on the Staff Homepage.

-- Once the referral has been received, an initial meeting and assessment will be booked with the student (not during core subjects) within one week of referral or sooner depending on the severity of the concern. - Primary School student referrals will involve a discussion with parents regarding the concern. - Subjective to assessment, the next step of action will be discussed with YLC/SLT, teacher and/or parents were applicable, and in line with confidentiality.
+- The referral must include a detailed account of the concerns and the actions taken before making the referral. - Once the referral has been received, an initial meeting and assessment will be booked with the student (not during core subjects) within one week of referral or sooner depending on the severity of the concern - Primary School student referrals will involve a discussion with parents regarding the concern. - Subjective to assessment, the next step of action will be discussed with YLC/SLT, teacher and/or parents were applicable, and in line with confidentiality.